-- Check data on the MASs known to CICplex view (MAS object): - 1.
-From the main menu, click CICSPlex SM operations views > MASs known to CICplex. - 2.
-Verify that the MASs known to CICplex view shows an active status for that CICS system. - If the MASs known to CICplex view does not show an active status, see "Incomplete operations data returned" on page 100. - 3.
-Verify that the Real Time Analysis Status field on the MASs known to CICplex view indicates YES.
+- Check data on the MASs known to CICSplex view (MAS object): - 1.
+From the main menu, click CICSPlex SM operations views > MASs known to CICSplex. - 2.
+Verify that the MASs known to CICSplex view shows an active status for that CICS system. - If the MASs known to CICSplex view does not show an active status, see "Incomplete operations data returned" on page 100. - 3.
+Verify that the Real Time Analysis Status field on the MASs known to CICSplex view indicates YES.
 This is required for CICSPlex SM to perform system availability monitoring for any of the predefined conditions (SOS, SYSDUMP, TRANDUMP, MAXTASK, STALL).
 To make a real-time analysis active immediately:

-- Select a record by clicking on the check box. - Click on a CICS system name to display the MASs known to CICplex detailed view. - Set the Real Time Analysis Status field to YES. - Click the Apply changes button.
+- Select a record by clicking on the check box. - Click on a CICS system name to display the MASs known to CICSplex detailed view. - Set the Real Time Analysis Status field to YES. - Click Apply changes.

 To make the change permanent, you must update the CICS system (CSYSDEF) definition.
-For more information about CICS system (CSYSDEF) definitions, see CICSPlex System Manager Administration.
+For more information about CICS system (CSYSDEF) definitions, see .

-- Determine which action definition controls what happens for the short-on-storage (SOS) condition.
-To do this: - 1.
+- Use the following steps to determine which action definition controls what happens for the short-on-storage (SOS) condition. - 1.
 From the main menu, click CICSPlex SM operations views > CICS system definitions. - 2.
 Click on the check box by relevant CICS system record and click the CICS system name field.
 The CICS system definitions detailed view is displayed. - 3.
 Scroll down the display to the Action on Short on Storage (SOS) Event field and note the name of the action definition.